Children’s Dentistry is a Highly Specialised Field

 We choose to provide children with optimal care from a registered paediatric dentist when it comes to any of your children’s complex dentistry needs.

 Paediatric dentists are registered specialists who focus on treating and caring for the special dental needs of children.
 They focus on the growth, development and treatment of children’s teeth, as well as decay prevention.
-At Smile Solutions our paediatric dentist works closely with our general dentists and dental therapists.
+At Smile Solutions our paediatric dentists works closely with our general dentists and dental therapists.

 To qualify as a registered specialist paediatric dentist in Australia, you must complete a general dentistry degree followed by a three- to four-year Masters degree or equivalent training in children’s dentistry.